 Menopause is often portrayed as a negative and stigmatized phase of life, but it doesn't have to be that way.
-It’s a phase of life that every women will experience as she ages that brings with it a range of physical and emotional changes.
+If a woman is lucky enough to live long enough, she will experience menopause which can bring along many physical, mental and emotional changes.

 Usually when women speak about being in menopause, they’re actually talking about perimenopause.
 If you’re not familiar with this word, it means “around menopause” and refers to the transitional period where your body is preparing to stop ovulating.

 Perimenopause can start as early as your mid 30's-50's and last anywhere between 3-15 years.
 This is the time leading UP TO menopause.
 This is also when most women experience most changes associated with menopause.

 Menopause itself, is the last day of the 12th month of no menses.
 Menopause is 1 day and post-menopause is all the years after.

 Most "symptoms" begin to subside 2-5 years after menopause (as the shit-show of hormones begins to balance out) but some women's symptoms worsen during this time.
 Not linear.

 Learning to understand your body changes and taking charge of your emotional wellbeing during the menopause transition is crucial to navigating this phase of life with grace and confidence.
 By educating yourself about the physical and emotional symptoms of menopause, you can better prepare for the changes that lie ahead.

 We sat down with Sam Core Trainer to explore how women can redefine menopause and make the most of this new stage of their life.
 She shares tips and advice for navigating this transition and how to love your body through the changes.